 Pi Day for those who don't know is taking the fact that today's date, by the American way of writing dates, is 3.14 so the number of the mathematical number Pi.
 At some point or another, people have taken it as an excuse to make and eat pie, which isn't such a bad idea really.

 As I mentioned, this no bake mango pie is really quick and easy to make.
 All you do is crush some ginger snap cookies, mix with melted butter then press that into mini pie dishes.
 Puree the mango and mix it with some Greek yogurt and pour it in.
-You can see quite how easy it is in this short video:
+You can see quite how easy it is in the short video.

 This is a pie that can have a few variations - why not use mascarpone or cream cheese instead of yogurt (or half and half) for a richer filling (though not quite as healthy)?
 You may want to sweeten it a little depending on how sweet and ripe your mango is, so you can add some sugar or honey if you like.
 Some similar recipes use gelatin to firm it up, if that's something you would prefer.
 You can also use frozen mango for more of an ice-cream like version.
 If you don't have ginger snaps, you could use graham crackers but I think the ginger goes much better.
 In fact, you could go for an extra ginger zing with some crystalized ginger mixed into the filling.